Netanelpo/scopd-integrations-docs/docs/xdr/blocking-ssh-brute-force-attack-with-active-response.md

 </details>

-When the active response triggers, a corresponding alert appears on the Wazuh dashboard.
+When the active response triggers, a corresponding alert appears on the SIEM dashboard.

-The alert appears because rule ID 651 is part of the default /var/ossec/ruleset/rules/0015-ossec_rules.xml rule file on the Wazuh server.
+The alert appears because rule ID 651 is part of the default /var/ossec/ruleset/rules/0015-ossec_rules.xml rule file on the SIEM server.
 If you create a custom active response script, you must add a proper custom rule to analyze the Active Response logs that are generated.